+REPUBLIC OF SOUTH

+AFRICA

-REPUBLIC OF SOUTH AFRICA CO-OPERATIVES ACT, 2005
+CO-OPERATIVES ACT, 2005

-APPLICATION FOR EXEMPTION FROM FULL COMPLIANCE WITH AUDITING REQUIREMENTS

-[Section 47(2) and 55]
+APPLICATION FOR EXEMPTION FROM FULL COMPLIANCE WITH AUDITING REQUIREMENTS [Section 47(2) and 55]

-Name of co- operative: Registration number:/ (To b e completed by the Chairperson of the board of directors of the co-operative and lodged with the Registrar) full names and surname), chairperson of the board of directors of above-mentioned co-operative declares under oath / (a) the cost of an annual audit would materially affect the financial sustainability of the co- operative; (b) the co-operative has maintained adequate financial records, and is able to prepare annual financial records; (c) having regard to the size and kind of co-operative, the interests of members will be adequately protected. fore, apply on behalf of the co-operative, that the co-operative - (a) be allowed to combine the audit for the financial years ofto into a single audit (max.
-3 years); OR (b) be allowed to have the financial statements of the co-operative audited by a member of a profession whose members have been authorised to act as accounting officers for close corporations in terms of the Close Corporations Act, 1984 (Act 69 of 1984);
+(To be completed by the Chairperson of the board of directors of the co-operative and lodged with the Registrar)

+full names and surname), chairperson of the board of directors of above-mentioned co-operative declares under oath / solemnly that:

+- (a) the cost of an annual audit would materially affect the financial sustainability of the cooperative; - (b) the co-operative has maintained adequate financial records, and is able to prepare annual financial records; - (c) having regard to the size and kind of co-operative, the interests of members will be adequately protected. - 2.
+I, therefore, apply on behalf of the co-operative, that the co-operative -

+Tick box (a), (b) or (c)

+(a) be allowed to combine the audit for the financial years of \\\\\to\\ into a single audit (max.
+3 years);

+(b) be allowed to have the financial statements of the co-operative audited by a member of a profession whose members have been authorised to act as accounting officers for close corporations in terms of the Close Corporations Act, 1984 (Act 69 of 1984);